Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Results

 \subsection{Embedding Space Visualisation}

 Figure~\ref{fig:vgg11_BN_embeddings} shows the 2D \gls{tsne} visualisation of the VGG11\_BN embeddings of $3549$ test samples from the development dataset.
-It can be seen that each class forms a separate cluster.
+Each class forms a separate cluster.
 While the different drone signal clusters are rather small and dense, the noise cluster takes up most of the embedding space and even forms several sub-clusters.
 This is most likely due to the variety of the signals used in the noise class, i.e.\ Bluetooth and Wi-Fi signals plus Gaussian noise.
+It can also be seen that the DJI and FutabaT14 classes are more difficult to separate from noise than other classes (cf.~Fig.~\ref{fig:cm_vgg11_spec_SNR-14}) as they tend to overlap at the clusters' edges.

 We used \gls{tsne} for dimensionality reduction because of its ability to preserve local structure within the high-dimensional embedding space.
 Furthermore, \gls{tsne} has been widely adopted in the \gls{ml} community and has a well-established track record for high-dimensional data visualisation.
 However, it is sensitive to hyperparameters such as perplexity and requires some tuning, i.e.\ different parameters can lead to considerable different results.